MJL502/KYChildSupportCalculator/README.md

 To ensure this calculator runs correctly make sure the .csv file is in the main project directory.

 This project is run from a .NET console application, written in c#.
-Ideally there would be a more friendly user interface and likely something cross platform.
+Ideally there would be a more user friendly interface and likely something cross platform.
 Both are likely coming in a future version.
 This project had specific parameters that necessitated the first version being built as a .NET console application.

-The calculator will allow the user to run through the program as many times as they would like before exiting.
-The calculator will validate all entries to ensure they are the correct type and format.

 Project Requirements